brontosaurusrex/brontosaurusrex.github.io/_posts/2019-07-16-Watermark.md

 ## FIXME

-Option to skip logo resizing ( 0 in cli could be the trigger for that).
+~~Option to skip logo resizing ( 0 in cli could be the trigger for that).~~ Fixed.
+Make function 'many' reusable for all actions.
+(There seems to be a problem with passing array as function positional parameter)

 ## Attribution